 Speak With An Accomplished Adoption Lawyer

 Placing a child for adoption could be a positive choice that benefits all participants, including the child.
 We aim to help you understand the possibilities available and assist you in making the best choice for you and your child.

-Call 704-251-2500 or contact our Charlotte office online to set up an appointment with us (There is a $50 consult fee).
+Call our Charlotte, North Carolina, law office at 704-251-2500 or our Boca Raton, Florida, law office at 561-489-2248, or complete our online contact form to schedule a consultation with us.
 We offer support throughout this emotional experience, and we are your steadfast advocates regardless of the decisions you reach.